From Signed Networks to Group Graphs: Discussion

 It is sometimes helpful to rewrite this in the form \beq H(\Ggraph,D) = 1 - \frac{1}{d |\mathcal{C}|} \sum_{C \in \Ccal} \mathrm{Re} \Big[ \mathrm{Tr} \big(\Dmat(\Lambda(C))\big) \Big] \geq 0 \, . \eeq For a group graph in a unitary representation, this $H$ has a minimum value of zero which is only achieved if the group graph is balanced.
 Thus $H$ provides a measure of the distance a group graph is from balance.

-When the Wilson action is used in the context of lattice gauge theories, the network is invariably an hypercubic lattice (an undirected network) so the obvious choice there is to use closed walks of length four that takes me around each of the two-dimensional squares which are the faces of the hypercubes making up the lattice.
+When the Wilson action is used in the context of lattice gauge theories, the network is invariably a hypercubic lattice (an undirected network).
+The obvious choice of basis there is to use closed walks of length four that takes us around each of the two-dimensional squares which are the faces of the hypercubes making up the lattice.
 More formally, these form a minimal cycle basis for this regular lattice.

 For a general directed network there are many possible sets of closed semiwalks $\Ccal$ I could use but one sensible choice would be find a minimal set of basis semicycles $\Ccalsymm_\mathrm{b}$ out of which all other closed semiwalks could be built through concatenation.